-WELCOME FROM THE BCLT EXECUTIVE DIRECTOR Established in 1995, the Berkeley Center for Law & Technology (BCLT) is the focal point at Berkeley Law for teaching, research, convening, and student activities on issues at the intersection of law and technology.
+WELCOME FROM THE BCLT EXECUTIVE DIRECTOR In unprecedented ways, the global pandemic is challenging institutions of all kinds and each of us personally.
+At the same time, our nation is faced with the still powerful forces of racism.
+The law, particularly as it relates to technology, has a huge role in both responding to the pandemic and advancing anti-racism.
+In this time of crisis and potential reform, the Berkeley Center for Law & Technology (BCLT) offers you a wealth of opportunities to expand your knowledge and begin charting your careers.
 Our faculty directors work hard each year to ensure that the law and technology curriculum is broad, deep, and current.
 At the same time, your professors produce groundbreaking scholarship that is shaping the global debate on tech policy.
 After you get past your first semester, you might consider working for one of the faculty as a research assistant.
-Equally noteworthy are the alumni, practicing attorneys, policymakers, and scholars from other schools that we bring to Berkeley Law to participate in our luncheon talks, conferences, and other events.
-Take time from coursework to expose yourself to these broader perspectives.
-BCLT conducts a series of career events during the year, plus a summer reception for those staying in the Bay Area.
+Online every Tuesday and Thursday, we will host practicing attorneys who will share with you their experiences in the law, introducing you to a wide range of practice areas.
+Throughout the year, our conferences will feature academics, in-house counsel, judges, and law firm attorneys.
+Take time from your coursework to expose yourself to these broader perspectives.
+BCLT conducts a series of career events during the year, plus a summer reception with law firms.
+These will be online until it is safe to convene in person.
 Also, we support a wide range of student groups, which allow you to develop friendships and pursue interests extending beyond the classroom.
 I urge you to take advantage of these and the other BCLT resources during the next three years.
-To learn about all our events and opportunities, sign up for our weekly eNews by giving us your email address on the sign-up sheets at any of our events, or email Matthew Ray at matthewray@berkeley. edu.
+To learn about all our events and opportunities, sign up for our weekly eNews at bclt@law.berkeley.edu or email Matthew Ray at matthewray@berkeley. edu.
 Matthew is our Assistant Director for Program Development & Student Engagement.
 If you have any questions, please contact Matthew or me or our Associate Director, Jann Dudley.
-Our commitment is to provide you with a rich and diverse educational experience, to prepare you for life-long careers in technology law.
-Jim Dempsey Jim Dempsey is the Executive Director of the Berkeley Center for Law & Technology.
+Our commitment is to provide you with a rich and diverse educational experience, to prepare you for lifelong careers in technology law.
+Jim Dempsey is the Executive Director of the Berkeley Center for Law & Technology.
 A leading expert on privacy and cybersecurity, Dempsey has experience as a judicial law clerk, a law firm attorney, a Capitol Hill staffer, a non-profit leader, and a Presidential appointee.
 Before joining BCLT, Jim spent 18 years with the Center for Democracy & Technology, serving as its executive director from 2003 to 2005 before moving to California to open CDT West.
 Dempsey led CDT's Global Internet Policy Initiative, which worked with government officials, industry, and human rights organizations on internet policy issues in developing and transitional countries, and he founded Digital Due Process, a diverse coalition working to update the Electronic Communications Privacy Act.
 From 2012 to January 2017, after confirmation by the U.S. Senate and appointment by the President, he served as a part-time member of the Privacy and Civil Liberties Oversight Board, an independent agency charged with advisory and oversight roles regarding the nation's counterterrorism programs.